PuryginKE/rx-fn/README.md

 # RxFn
-The wrap object for RxJS observables help you to reduce similar constructions of store and don't think to control loading state.
-For handling errors the wrap consist error subject channel that also control loading state.
-With the aim of understanding best review using RxJS store with RxFn
+The wrapper object for RxJS observables help you to reduce similar constructions of store and automate the control of loading and error states.
 ![rxfn](https://user-images.githubusercontent.com/20255399/55286351-5c9bcd80-53a3-11e9-9d71-a3cb451b6b92.png)
 ## Getting Started
 Install the package in your project with rxjs